 - Cappuccino (or any other specialty coffee machines) are not permitted to be purchased from any University funds.
 Coffee supplies for guests can be purchased on general funds, but not supplies exclusively for employee use, except as part of beverage service for authorized group meetings or meals.

 - Purchase of beverages for employees, such as soda or juice, is only permitted from general funds for authorized group meetings or meals.
 All beverage purchases must comply with the University's contract for beverage services, including water.
-It is recommended that purchases of beverages for authorized group meetings or meals be through JAVA Catering or for bottled water, from General Stores, to assure compliance with the University’s beverage contracts.
+It is recommended that purchases of beverages for authorized group meetings or meals be through CAMPUS Catering or for bottled water, from General Stores, to assure compliance with the University’s beverage contracts.

 - Water purification devices or services, including bottled water service, are not permitted expenditures from any funds of the University, with the exception of water filtering or purification devices required for research purposes.
 Exceptions may be granted due to non-potable water at a location; these must be approved by the Associate Vice President for Budget and Finance in consultation with the Office of Environmental Health and Safety.

 Licenses or certifications which are a requirement to be qualified for the position are not permitted expenditures from University funds and are considered a personal expense.
 However, continuing education required to maintain the license may be paid for by the department if deemed appropriate to the individual's professional development.
 Licenses and certifications which are not required to be qualified for the position, but which are necessary to perform the work and are of benefit to the University, such as licensing for pesticide application or for food safety requirements, may be paid for by the University, at the discretion of the department.